Auschwitz Erkennungsdienst: Photographs

-One function of the Erkennungsdienst was to take three photographs of each newly registered prisoner (unregistered prisoners were gassed on arrival), and to create prisoner identification papers with fingerprints.
+One function of the Erkennungsdienst was to take three photographs of each newly registered prisoner (unregistered prisoners were murdered in the gas chambers on arrival), and to create prisoner identification papers with fingerprints.
 These details were circulated to the police in the event of an escape.
 If a prisoner died as a result of an escape attempt or suicide, the Erkennungsdienst took photographs of the body, which were added to the prisoner's file and forwarded to SS-WVHA Office Group D (the Concentration Camps Inspectorate).
 The Erkennungsdienst also photographed medical experiments and visiting dignitaries.

 On 17 and 18 July 1942, Walter or Hofmann photographed Heinrich Himmler, Reichsführer of the SS, during a visit to the camp.
 It was the second time Himmler had inspected Auschwitz.
 He watched a gassing in its entirety, from the point of unloading the transport to emptying the gas chamber and burying the victims.
 He also inspected the Kanada warehouses and the women's camp, where he reportedly asked to see a flogging.
 At the end of the visit, he promoted Rudolf Höss, the camp commandant, to Obersturmbannführer.

 In May 1944, Richard Baer became commandant of Auschwitz, while Höss was promoted to Standortältester (local SS garrison commander).
 From May to August 1944, for reasons unknown, Walter and Hofmann photographed transports of Jews from their arrival at Auschwitz II to the gas chamber.
 The 193 photographs became known as the Auschwitz Album.
 It was used as evidence in the Frankfurt Auschwitz trials (1963–1965), during which Walter testified at first that he had not been the photographer, but eventually he acknowledged having taken some of the images.
 The album was also used as evidence in the 2015 trial of Oskar Gröning in Lüneburg, Germany.